-We Took Wellness To The Next Level This Weekend
+Wellness Weekend: We Took Health To The Next Level At Canyon Ranch

 As much as most of us try to make wellness a way of life, there are some occasions where we just need something more.
 We need to be forced to disconnect from work email and social media because we don’t have enough restraint to do it ourselves; we need a quiet environment where we can actually get those doctor-recommended eight hours of sleep; we need to not have to run a gazillion errands after carving out just one hour to get in a bit of exercise and do something for ourselves.
 In short, we need to get away.
 And that’s exactly what I had the pleasure of doing this past weekend at Cayon Ranch in Lenox, Massachusetts.